Recent Developments in Federal Income Taxation

 Cassady V. Brewer, JD, LLM

-Cassady V. “Cass” Brewer, associate professor of law, teaches Basic Federal Income Taxation, Nonprofit Organizations, Taxation of Business Organizations, Partnership Taxation, and the Law of Social Enterprise.
+Cassady V. “Cass” Brewer, associate professor of law, teaches Basic Federal Income Taxation, Nonprofit Organizations, Taxation of Business Organizations, Corporate Taxation, Partnership Taxation, and the Law of Social Enterprise.
 His research primarily focuses upon the legal and tax aspects of the intersection of tax-exempt, nonprofit organizations with for-profit enterprises and commercial activity.
-In particular, Brewer writes and speaks extensively on the legal and tax aspects of the emerging “hybrid” business forms such as the benefit corporation and the low-profit limited liability company.
+In particular, Brewer writes and speaks extensively on recent federal income tax developments and the legal and tax aspects of the emerging “hybrid” business forms such as the benefit corporation and the low-profit limited liability company.

 Brewer received his LL.M.
 (Taxation) from New York University, where he served as graduate editor of the Tax Law Review.
 He is a graduate of the University of Arkansas School of Law, where he was editor-in-chief of the Arkansas Law Review.
 He received his undergraduate degree from Vanderbilt University.